I'm a first year graduate CS student at Princeton University advised by Aleksandra Korolova, working in the Center for Information Technology Policy.

 News

-- [6/25] Attending FAccT '25 in Athens!
-Presenting Adultification Bias in LLMs & Text-to-Image Models.
+- [6/25] I'm attending FAccT '25 in Athens!
+I'll be presenting my paper Adultification Bias in LLMs & Text-to-Image Models.

-- [3/25] Presented "Rethinking Math Benchmarks for LLMs using IRT" at the iRAISE Workshop @ AAAI
+- [3/25] I presented "Rethinking Math Benchmarks for LLMs using IRT" at the iRAISE Workshop @ AAAI in Philadelphia.

 - [09/24] Started as a Teaching Assistant for COS350: Ethics of Computing.